Location Name Extraction from Targeted Text Streams using Gazetteer-based Statistical Language Models: Experimental Results

 We observed that the ill-formatted text of tweets with ungrammatical text and missing orthographic features impact the F-Score of tools we compared with LNEx.
-While the performance of each tool differs, we observed that Google heavily relies on orthographic features and expects grammatical texts (even though it scored a 0.38 average F-Score).
-Additionally, TwitIE-GATE was not always successful in extracting location names from hashtags or text even if these location names were part of the tool's gazetteers.
+While the performance of each tool differs, we observed that Google heavily relies on orthographic features and expects grammatical texts (although it scored a 0.38 average F-Score).
+Additionally, TwitIE-GATE was not always successful in extracting location names from hashtags or text even if they are part of the gazetteers that we added to the tool.
 Finally, OpenCalais extracts only well-known location names of coarser granularity than street and building levels unless a location has an attached location category (e.g., school or street).

 \paragraph{Illustrative Examples:}